 Following on from the article last month about circuits in your swim school.

-What are the benefits of using circuits within your lesson plan?
+What are the benefits of using circuits within swimming lesson plans?

 While the benefits of circuits may differ depending on the type of circuit you use, there are many reasons they can enhance your swimming lessons.
 Circuits can:

 - Help to promote maximum practice time by allowing all swimmers to be participating at the same time rather than waiting around for a turn.
 The more time spent actually swimming the faster students will master swimming skills.